Francesco Molinari: Professional career

 Molinari picked up his third win on the European Tour on 6 May 2012 at the Reale Seguros Open de España.
 He was four strokes out of the lead going into the final round but fired a 65 (−7), the best round of the tournament, to win by three strokes over Alejandro Cañizares, Søren Kjeldsen and Pablo Larrazábal.
 In July 2012, the week before the Open Championship, Molinari lost in a playoff at the Aberdeen Asset Management Scottish Open.
 He was defeated on the first playoff hole by Jeev Milkha Singh.

 Molinari gained an automatic selection for the 2012 Ryder Cup, where he played the foursomes with Lee Westwood on Friday, losing by 3 and 2 to Jason Dufner and Zach Johnson; he then teamed up in the four-balls with Justin Rose, losing by 5 and 4 against Bubba Watson and Webb Simpson.
 On the final day, he halved with Tiger Woods in the last singles match.
-The point meant Europe not only completed a comeback from 10–6 down at the start of the final day to retain the cup, but won it outright by a score of 14 points to 13.
+The point meant Europe not only completed a comeback from 10–6 down at the start of the final day to retain the cup, but also won it outright by a score of 14 points to 13.
 During the 2013 and 2014 seasons Molinari did not register a tournament win, but his steady position in the top fifty of the OWGR allowed him to play several PGA Tour events as a non-member, where he reached three top ten finishes; among these the most prestigious result was the 6th place at the 2014 Players Championship.
 These results allowed him to earn a full PGA Tour card for the 2014–15 season.

-In 2015 and 2016, Molinari shared his time between the European Tour and PGA Tour.
-In September 2016 he became the first Italian to win his national open twice with a 1 shot victory over Danny Willett at the 2016 Italian Open.
-Other notable results in Europe were the 2nd places collected at the 2015 Open de España and 2016 Open de France, while in the U.S. he collected a 3rd place at the 2015 Memorial Tournament.
+In 2015 and 2016, Molinari shared his time between the European Tour and the PGA Tour.
+In September 2016, he became the first Italian to win his national open twice with a 1 shot victory over Danny Willett at the 2016 Italian Open.
+Other notable results in Europe were the 2nd places collected at the 2015 Open de España and 2016 Open de France, while in the U.S., he collected a 3rd place at the 2015 Memorial Tournament.
 In the same year he also recorded a hole in one at the iconic 16th hole of the Waste Management Phoenix Open.